ourPLCC/course/Code/ABC/README.txt

 for more information.
 ABCDatalog is NOT turing complete.

 The PLCC lexical and grammar structure of this language follows that of ABCDatalog.
-The semantics uses Java classes drawn directly from the ABCDatalog implementation to drive the ABCDatalog logic engine.
-These classes are in a Jar file named abcdatalog.jar, which is included in the Java directory.
-To compile the interpreter and to run programs in the ABC language, be sure to import this Jar file by defining the CLASSPATH environment variable as follows:
+The semantics uses Java classes drawn directly from the Harvard ABCDatalog implementation to drive the ABCDatalog logic engine.
+These classes are in a Jar file named abcdatalog.jar, which is included in this directory.
+To compile the interpreter and to run programs in the ABC language, be sure to make this jar file visible to the Java compiler and runtime system by defining the CLASSPATH environment variable as follows:

-    export CLASSPATH=".:abcdatalog.jar"
+    export CLASSPATH=".:../abcdatalog.jar"

 Here is a program that you can run using the Rep loop: